 Now, I do take that easy-as-pie savings and put it somewhere to percolate with interest too.

-Gotta keep that easy-as-pie money saving going for sure—ya know?
+Gotta keep that easy-as-pie money savings going for sure,—ya know?

 First Baking Attempts (Initial Spending-part I)

-My natural frugalness shone through like a beacon in the night by paying all my living expenses with two week’s salary.
+My natural frugality shone through like a beacon in the night by paying all my living expenses with two weeks’ salary.

-I always wanted some for later, though; when I knew I’d want more.
+I always saved some for later, though; when I knew I’d want more.

-And well I’ll be darn if I don’t still function like that three decades later—LOL.
+And well I’ll be darned if I don’t still function like that three decades later—LOL.